Kamran-Afzali/Kamran-Afzali.github.io/_posts/FEP_ASD.md

 #### Conclusion

-The free energy principle and active inference framework offer a fresh lens for understanding autism spectrum disorder (ASD).
-These approaches emphasize unique ways autistic individuals process sensory and social information, highlighting differences in precision weighting and predictive coding rather than framing autism as a deficit.
+The free energy principle and active inference framework provide a valuable perspective for understanding autism spectrum disorder (ASD).
+These approaches emphasize unique ways autistic individuals process sensory and social information, focusing on precision weighting and predictive coding rather than viewing autism as a deficit.
 By integrating sensory challenges, social cognition, and adaptive behaviors, this model captures the complexity of autistic experiences.
-It provides a foundation for respectful, individualized interventions that align with the diverse ways autistic people navigate and interpret the world.
+Future research should explore practical applications of these insights, such as developing interventions that support sensory modulation and improve social adaptability, respecting the diversity of autistic individuals' experiences.

 ### References